AmateursLeague/sneaky-package/README.md

-Here’s an updated README that includes the contribution guidelines directly in the document:

----

 # sneaky-package 🥸
 This is my side project that exploits the permissions and vulnerabilities of **pip** packages, which is capable of sneaking in *sensitive information, source code, or any malware* into a local machine.